Covid: Bristol music venues and nightclubs "need more support"

 Gig venue Exchange added international artists were postponing gigs, "decimating" its diary.

-"It will be difficult to get more money out of the Treasury," said Conservative MP Siobhan Bailie.
+"It will be difficult to get more money out of the Treasury," said Conservative MP Siobhan Baillie.

 However, she said music venues were "genuinely valued by government and important to our economy".